Community Detection Guarantees Using Embeddings Learned by Node2Vec: Experiments

 We next wish to examine empirically the role of the unigram parameter $\alpha$ of Equation~\eqref{uni_gram}, and how this affects community detection.
 While the previous theoretical results require $\alpha=1$ for weak consistency of community recovery in the DC-SBM, we investigate if good empirical performance is possible with other choices of this parameter.
 We consider the DC-SBM simulation described previously, where we now vary $\alpha\in\{-1, 0, 0.25, 0.5, 0.75,1\}$ when learning the node embeddings.
 For each of these settings (with all other parameters as before) we consider the proportion of nodes correctly recovered.
 We show this result for networks with $\kappa=2$ communities in Figure~\ref{fig:alpha_rsparse_dcsbm_pcr}.
 These experiments indicate similar performance for a range of values of $\alpha$.
 Further work is needed to confirm the guarantees do indeed extend to these alternative choices of $\alpha$, and we investigate this for real networks in Section~A of the appendix.

 We also investigate the role of the node2vec tuning parameters $p$ and $q$ on performance.
 For $\kappa=2$ we consider $\beta=0.01$ and $\beta=0.2$, giving networks with strong and weak associative community structure respectively.
 We simulate from the previous relatively sparse DC-SBM with varying numbers of nodes and fit node2vec, using $p,q\in\{0.5, 1, 2\}$.
 As the number of nodes in the network increases all choices of $p$ and $q$ give similar good performance for both choices of $\beta$.
+This indicates that the impact of these sampling parameters becomes limited as the networks become sufficiently large.
 We provide further discussion and a visualization of this result in Appendix~A.

 Finally, we briefly examine the performance of our community detection procedure on the political blog data collected by \citep{polblogs}.
 As highlighted by \citep{karrer_stochastic_2011}, degree heterogeneity makes community recovery challenging for methods which do not account for this.
+We see similar performance if we cluster using a Gaussian mixture model rather than k-means clustering.
+In particular, spectral clustering struggles regardless of the graph Laplacian used.
 Our procedure shows excellent community recovery (average NMI of 0.75) for a range of embedding dimensions and unigram parameter settings as shown in Figure~\ref{fig:blogs}, with further details and an additional real network example in Appendix~A.